clikd-inc/cli/internal/services/ai/README.md

-# AI Service for clikd CLI
+# CLIKD AI Service

-This module provides a centralized, service-based approach to integrating AI capabilities into the clikd CLI.
+The AI Service provides a clean, efficient, and unified interface for integrating AI capabilities into the CLIKD CLI.
+It follows a performance-optimized architecture designed for CLI environments where speed and resource efficiency are critical.

 ## Architecture